codefellows/seattle-ops-201d9/class-04/README.md

 ## Notes

+### Type in `diskmgmt.msc` then click "OK" to open Disk Management from the Run app.

 ### Diskpart

 #### Type the commands below, pressing Enter after every line.
 This will initialize the chosen disk to MBR or GPT.